reposense/convert-markdown/README.md

 Sample: `python3 reposense.py --formats java fxml --directory C:\Users\user\Desktop\ --datadir src/main --subdir functional`

 * `--formats`: File formats to be included.
 Default: all files will be included.
-* `--directory`: Directory to perform the conversion.
-Default: current working directory.
+* `--directory`: Directory that contains the `reposense-report`.
+Default: looks for `reposense-report` in the current working directory.
 * `--minlines`: Minimum number of consecutive lines for acceptance.
 Chunks that does not meet the requirement will not be extracted to the markdown file.
 Default: 3.
 * `--datadir`: Data files' directory to be included.
 Default: all data files will be included.